Angelonia Angelface® ‘Perfectly Pink’

 The genus Angelonia Bonpl. was named and described by Aimé Jacques Alexandre Bonpland in Plantae Aequinoctiales in 1812.
 Plants of the World Online by Kew lists 33 accepted species of Angelonia.

 I bought three of these plants from Wildwood Greenhouse on June 7, 2018.
 I planted them in the southeast corner bed where they will get an ample amount of sun.
 I am not into pink flowers, even though I have my fair share, but this cultivar looked very good.
 So, I had to bring them home and give them a shot.
+I put them in the southeast corner bed.

 Zones: USDA Zones 10-11, maybe cooler